Fazendaaa/TypeR/README.md

 ## TODO

 - Right now?
 Everything, nothing is current working
+- Write a draft about the language itself
 - **MAYBE** add a way to link a Stack Overflow link to error messages in the VM -- this is a tip from a friend, thank you Lago
 - Create syntax support to render Markdown files
 - Tooling for TypeR: